Quick Answer (TL;DR)

 Snollo is the better choice if:

-- You own an Apple Watch and want sleep stage data (REM, Deep, Light) alongside snore detection
+- You own an Apple Watch and want sleep stage data (REM, Deep, Core) natively correlated with snore detection

-- You want free nightly tracking without weekly recording limits
+- You want free nightly tracking without consecutive-day recording restrictions

-- You want Apple Health integration for a complete health picture
+- You want Apple Health integration for a complete picture of snoring alongside heart rate, HRV, and SpO2

 Bottom Line

 SnoreLab has a decade of refinement and a recognizable snore score metric.
-Snollo brings Apple Watch sleep stage integration and genuinely private on-device processing to a category where privacy has been an afterthought.
+Snollo brings Apple Watch sleep stage integration and on-device audio classification to a category where those features have been absent.

-If you’ve been using SnoreLab and are comfortable with cloud audio processing and the limitations of a microphone-only app, it’s a reasonable choice.
-If you want your bedroom audio to stay on your device, and you want to understand how your snoring relates to your sleep stages, Snollo is the better fit.
+If you’ve been using SnoreLab and are comfortable with its recording model — and you don’t need Apple Watch biometric correlation — it’s a reasonable choice.
+If you want sound classification that runs on your iPhone and you want to understand how snoring relates to your sleep stages, Snollo is the better fit.

-Download Snollo free on the App Store — no account required.
+Download Snollo free on the App Store.
+Snollo uses the Apple ID you already have — no separate Snollo account.